elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 ## Findability

-Findability is a crucial aspect of infectious diseases research, as it ensures that relevant data and resources can be easily located and accessed by researchers and other stakeholders.
+Findability is a crucial aspect of infectious diseases research, as it ensures that relevant data and resources can be easily discovered and located by researchers and other stakeholders.

 This is particularly important in the context of infectious diseases, where **rapid access to accurate, comprehensive and purpose-specific data is essential** for effective outbreak response and disease management.